 Students are required to bring their Yondr pouch to and from school each day and are responsible for their pouch at all times.

-Year 7 students will be allocated a pouch and they will be given to them on their first day.
 If students lose their pouch, they will be given a replacement.
 Any further replacements will cost \$25.
 Any deliberate damage to pouches will cost \$25 for them to be replaced.

 School Uniform

 JUNIOR STUDENT (Years 7-10)